-January 22 marks the 46th anniversary of Roe v.
+January 22 marks the 47th anniversary of Roe v.
 Wade, the historic U.S Supreme Court ruling that guaranteed women the constitutional right to legally access safe and legal abortion.
-But since that decision was handed down nearly a half century ago, too many states across the country have done their best to undermine it by making the safe procedure harder and harder for women to access.
+But since that decision was handed down nearly a half-century ago, too many states across the country have done their best to undermine it by making the safe procedure harder and harder for women to access.

-From shutting down clinics, enforcing longer wait times, introducing bizarre legislation and even going so far as to try to defund Planned Parenthood, more and more women are feeling the heat.
+From shutting down clinics, enforcing longer wait times, introducing bizarre legislation such as “heartbeat bills” and even going so far as to try to defund Planned Parenthood, more and more women are feeling the heat.
 And sadly, this interference doesn’t stop at women who seek to end their pregnancies, but for those who want to prevent them by making it tougher to access birth control and Plan B.

-This is only going to worst in Trump’s America, especially with the Supreme Court leaning more right than left with Justice Brett Kavanaugh’s confirmation last year.
+This is only going to worst in Trump’s America, especially with the Supreme Court leaning more right than left with Justice Brett Kavanaugh’s confirmation in 2018.

 And I hear some of you now: Well, what does this have to do with Black women?

 Yes, the faces of the women in the media advocating for women’s reproductive health are mostly white, that doesn’t mean we don’t have a stake in the game.